Air fryers are the cooking gadget of the moment — and unlike many other fads, this one's good news for your health.

 Indeed, reheating vegetable oils at high temperatures can generate PAHs, and taking in large amounts of cooking oils that have been heated multiple times is associated with lung, breast, colorectal and prostate cancers, per a September 2019 review in Critical Reviews in Food Science and Nutrition.

 "Some chemicals could form when using the air fryer due to the prolonged cooking time it requires.
-However, this is not much different from deep-frying food, which also allows for some chemicals to form due to the high temperature," Hallak says.
+But this is not much different from deep-frying food, which also allows for some chemicals to form due to the high temperature," Hallak says.

-"Therefore, it could be more beneficial to focus more on the reduction of oil intake when using an air fryer until more research is available to understand the impact of air fryers on food chemical content compared to other cooking methods."
+"Therefore, it could be more beneficial to focus more on the reduction of oil intake when using an air fryer until more research is available to understand the affect of air fryers on food chemical content compared to other cooking methods."

 In other words: Use less oil with your air fryer.